 This opiate drug comes in many forms, but it is typically sold as an off-white or brown powder that can be eaten, smoked, snorted or injected.
 In its purest form, heroin is sold as a pure white powder with a bitter taste.
 On the street, users are likely to come across black tar heroin, a lower quality of the drug in solid form.
 Unlike pure heroin, black tar is impure and cheap, typically appearing black or dark in color with the consistency of a rock or roofing tar.
 What helps to distinguish this form is its potent vinegar or medicinal smell.

 Street heroin or black tar is never exactly the same from batch to batch.
-While only 25 percent of black tar heroin is pure, the other 75 percent contains toxic contaminants.
 Because it may be cut with so many things, it is more difficult to understand correct doses and the potency, increasing the likelihood of overdose or adverse reactions to the drug.
 Users will also spend more money for larger portions of black tar since the high is short-lived.

 If you or a loved one live with addiction or are using drugs recreationally and want to stop, The Recovery Village can help.
 Reach out to one of our representatives today to learn how you can start on your path to recovery.